calebwoods/rack-talk/index.md

 run lambda { |env|
   content = <<-TEXT
     Need some longish content to compress.
-    If content is too short compressing add overhead because of headers.
+    If content is too short compressing adds overhead because of Gzip headers.
   TEXT
   [200, {}, [content]]
 }